africanuspanga/AccomodationWebsite/replit.md

 ## Overview

 Accommodation Collection is a premium Tanzania travel web application specializing in curating tours, accommodations, and travel services.
 The application is built as a full-stack web platform using modern technologies to provide users with an immersive experience for discovering and booking Tanzania travel experiences.
-The frontend is built with React and TypeScript, utilizing a component-based architecture with shadcn/ui design system, while the backend uses Express.js with plans for PostgreSQL database integration.
+The frontend is built with React and TypeScript, utilizing a component-based architecture with shadcn/ui design system, while the backend uses Express.js with PostgreSQL database integration.

+## Recent Changes (September 2025)

+### Booking System Implementation
+- **Detail Pages**: Created comprehensive detail pages for accommodations and itineraries showing full information with imagery, features/highlights, pricing, and booking options
+- **Airbnb-Style Booking Form**: Implemented professional booking form with fields for full name, email, phone (with country code), check-in/check-out dates with calendar pickers, guest counts (adults/children), and optional special requests
+- **Booking Flow**: Complete user journey from browsing cards → viewing details → submitting bookings with form validation and success notifications
+- **Database Schema**: Added bookings table to store all booking information including booking type, item details, guest information, dates, and special requests
+- **API Integration**: Created REST endpoints for booking creation and retrieval with proper validation using Zod schemas

 ## User Preferences